TVforME/EPG/README.md

 [CRID](https://en.wikipedia.org/wiki/Content_reference_identifier) (content reference identifier)

 I'm yet to work out how modern TV's show the channel icon and current program in their EPG?
-I'm sure it able to be immplemented.
+I'm sure it able to be immplemented and is a url to a specific address where these resources are visible.
+Anyone like to explain how this actully works and what is needed at the CRID/URL side? 😜

 # 📝 TODO